risechain/pevm/README.md

 - Many low-level optimisations.
 - Complete foundation test & benchmark suites.

-### Alpha TODO
+### TODO

-- Implement a parallel-optimal EVM interpreter to replace `revm`.
+- Implement an inline parallel-optimal EVM to replace `revm`.
 - Lazily update ERC-20 transfers.
+- Committing and broadcasting shreds.
+- Parallel Spare Trie for state root calculation.
 - More low-hanging fruit optimisations.
+- Extended scheduler design.
 - Robust error handling.
 - Better types and API for integration.
-- Complete RISE & [Reth](https://github.com/paradigmxyz/reth) integration for syncing and building RISE and Ethereum blocks.
+- Integration into RISE nodes.

-### Future Plans
+### Other Plans

 - Optimise concurrent data structures to maximise CPU cache and stack memory.
-- Optimise the scheduler & worker threads to minimise synchronization.
+- Optimise the scheduler & worker threads to minimise synchronisation.
 - Add pre-provided metadata (DAG, states to preload, etc.) from a statically analysed mempool and upstream nodes.
-- Custom memory allocators for the whole execution phase and the multi-version data structure.
+- Custom purpose-tuned memory allocators.
 - Track read checkpoints to re-execute from instead of re-executing the whole transaction upon conflicts.
 - Hyper-optimise at low system levels (kernel configurations, writing hot paths in Assembly, etc.).
 - Propose an EIP to "tax" blocks with low parallelism.